- Equity crowdfunding for non-accredited investors

 Wefunder doesn’t charge you to set up a company profile, nor do they charge a fee to begin crowdfunding (previously, they charged a $195 fee to begin crowdfunding, but this has been eliminated).

-Wefunder collects “up to a 7% fee” based on your online funding total if your campaign is successful.
-Assuming that Wefunder charges you the full 7%, this is still comparable with other major crowdfunders.
-Though Kickstarter (see our review) keeps just 5% of what you raise for themselves, an additional ~3% of funds raised via Kickstarter will go to the payment processor.
-With Wefunder, beyond the 7% platform fee, “[a]ny additional payment processing fees are paid by investors.”
+Wefunder collects 7.5% of what you raise if your campaign is successful.
+This isn’t too far off what other major crowdfunders charge.
+Though Kickstarter keeps just 5% of what you raise for themselves, an additional ~3% of funds raised via Kickstarter will go to the payment processor.
+With Wefunder, beyond the 7.5% platform fee, “[a]ny additional payment processing fees are paid by investors.”

 Also, note that Wefunder crowdfunding campaigns are all-or-nothing — you only receive funds if you meet or exceed your fundraising goal.

 Bear in mind that equity crowdfunding is much more heavily regulated than rewards crowdfunding.
 When you’re soliciting investments, there are strict limits as to when and how you can promote your raise, including limits on what you can say to anybody — even people on the street — regarding your investment opportunity.

 If you know a thing or two about rewards crowdfunding but are new to equity crowdfunding, this probably sounds outlandish.
 Imagine being restricted as to what you could tell people about your Indiegogo campaign.
 Quelle horreur!